ksxjltze/ksxjltze.github.io/_projects/Iconoclasm.md

 ### Serialization
 Scene files and entity prefabs/archetypes are stored as JSON files on the disk.
 Storing data in JSON allows ease of modification of entity attributes and components, enabling rapid prototyping as well as convenient merging and copying of entity data.
 The rapidjson library works incredibly well for this purpose, with the majority of the serialization system built around its use.

+#### Templates, functors, maps
+Splitting the serialization code into smaller modular pieces allows for smooth extension of the serialization system.
+For example, separate function objects (i.e. a Lambda) are used to store code that can serialize integers, floating numbers, strings, vectors, etc. into JSON.
+Each function object is associated with a key, the type id of the Type to be serialized.
+Using runtime reflection, this type id can be queried for any type, allowing the serializer to dynamically serialize and deserialize types to and from JSON.
+This modular design allows complex types to reuse the serialization code of its component types, without the need for explicit serialization of the type as a whole.

 ### Material System
 TBC